The Export Administration Regulations – EAR

 The CCL categorizes EAR covered items into 10 broad categories:

-- Category 0 Nuclear Materials, Facilities & Equipment and Miscellaneous
+- 0. Nuclear Materials, Facilities and Equipment, and Miscellaneous

-- Category 9 Propulsion Systems, Space Vehicles and Related Equipment
+- 9. Propulsion Systems, Space Vehicles, and Related Equipment

 Each category contains five product groups:

 Within each category, individual items are identified by the ECCN.
 “ECCN” stands for Export Control Classification Number and is an alpha-numeric code used to categorize items that are subject to the EAR into one of the ten categories and five product groups within the Commerce Control List (CCL).
 A key in determining whether an export license is needed from the Department of Commerce is finding out if the item you intend to export has a specific ECCN.
 An ECCN categorizes items based on the nature of the product, i.e. type of commodity, software, or technology and its respective technical parameters.
 Once it is established that an item is EAR controlled, the exporter needs to determine the ECCN.
 An example would be the ECCN for a microwave integrated circuit.
 This would be Category 3 Electronics and Product Group A for Systems, Equipment and Components.
 The applicable ECCN is 3A001.

 For goods and technology listed on the CCL, a license may be required for export, depending on the destination country, receiving party, and end use, unless an exclusion or exemption applies.
 Where embargoed countries are involved (see the section on OFAC Sanctions Programs), a license will be denied.
 The regulations include an additional “catch-all” category, the EAR99, which covers any good or technology that is subject to the EAR as defined in 15 CFR §734.3(a), but that is not on the CCL.
 Items in the EAR99 category do not require a license for “list-based” controls, but may require a license based on embargoes, sanctions, receiving party or end use.